Complete Guide on How to Sell Your House Privately in Ontario

 You need to make living plans for when you secure a sale.
 Also, you might want to obtain a pre-approved mortgage on your next home to gain an idea of how much you profit you need to make from the sale of your current property.

 You should also ensure that your home is in top shape.
-In Ontario, Cambridge, Waterloo, and Kitchener, you’re legally required to disclose certain issues, including:
+In Ontario, GTA and surrounding cities Scarborough, Mississauga, Brampton, Oshawa, Hamilton, Kitchener, Cambridge, Waterloo you’re legally required to disclose certain issues, including:

 - Structural damage